 The Glacier Express timetable sees trains run twice a day during the winter months and four times a day during the summer months, except for a short period between mid-October to mid-December where it doesn’t run at all.

-During the winter months, the Glacier Express leaves Zermatt at 8.50am and 9.52am and arrives in St Moritz at 4.38pm and 5.38pm.
-The train also runs in reverse (St Moritz to Zermatt) leaving St Moritz at 9.15am and 10.20am and arriving in Zermatt at 5.10pm and 6.10pm.
+During the winter months (19 December 2020 to 7 May 2021), the Glacier Express leaves Zermatt at 8.52am and 9.52am and arrives in St Moritz at 4.38pm.
+The train also runs in reverse (St Moritz to Zermatt) leaving St Moritz at 8.51 am and arriving in Zermatt at 5.10pm.

 Classes Available on the Glacier Express Switzerland